brunokoga/Montevideo/magicItems_dir/wondrousItems.md

 Fashioned of dark brown or black cloth, this cloak bestows a +5 competence bonus on Stealth checks.
 The wearer is also able to hang upside down from the ceiling like a bat.

-By holding the edges of the garment, the wearer is able to _fly _as per the spell (including a +7 bonus on [Fly](../skills/fly#_fly) skill checks).
-If he desires, the wearer can actually polymorph himself into an ordinary bat and fly accordingly (as _ [beast shape III](../spells/beastShape#_beast-shape-iii)_).
+By holding the edges of the garment, the wearer is able to _fly _as per the spell (including a +7 bonus on [Fly](../skill_dir/fly#_fly) skill checks.
+If he desires, the wearer can actually polymorph himself into an ordinary bat and fly accordingly (as _ [beast shape III](../spell_dir/beastShape#_beast-shape-iii)_).
 All possessions worn or carried are part of the transformation.
-Flying, either with the cloak or in bat form, can be accomplished only in darkness (either under the night sky or in a lightless or near-lightless environment underground).
+Flying, either with the cloak or in bat form, can be accomplished only in darkness (either under the night sky or in a lightless or near-lightless environment underground.
 Either of the flying powers is usable for up to 7 minutes at a time, but after a flight of any duration the cloak cannot bestow any flying power for a like period of time.

 **Construction**

-**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [beast shape III](../spells/beastShape#_beast-shape-iii), fly_; **Cost** 13,000 gp
+**Requirements** [Craft Wondrous Item](../feats#_craft-wondrous-item), _ [beast shape III](../spell_dir/beastShape#_beast-shape-iii, fly_; **Cost** 13,000 gp

 **Cloak of Displacement, Major**